sylhare/sylhare.github.io/_posts/2021-04-05-use-git-with-an-upstream-repository.md

 ### Suppress your feature-branch

-When you're done with a `feature-branch` or when you've messed up, you can always delete it with:
+When you're done with a `feature-branch` or when you've messed up locally, you can always delete it with:

 ```bash
 git branch -D feature-branch # -D for force delete, otherwise -d
 ```